 How long should the party be?

 An important rule of magic is to "leave them wanting more" and this goes for parties too.
-For 4-7 year olds, 1.5 - 2.5 hours is usually a good rule of thumb.
+For 4-12 year olds, 2 hours is perfect.
+Talk to Scott about how his magic show fits into this time frame perfectly, making it easy for you.

 What time of day is ideal?